pyriter/tdaclient/README.md

 2. Credentials can be fetched and stored using these providers
     1. Local cache
     2. Local file
-    3. Customizable (e.g connect to datastore such as S3 or DynamoDB)
+    3. Customizable (e.g. connect to datastore such as S3 or DynamoDB)
 3. Get user account information
-4. Execute Trades
+4. Execute trades
 5. Get watchlist
+6. Get option chain.

 ## Install